kaerus-component/arango/README.md

 ===============
 A client for the ArangoDB nosql database for nodejs and browsers.

+NOTE: This repo is now officially maintained by the developers of ArangoDB @ https://github.com/triAGENS/ArangoDB-JavaScript

+Meanwhile I'll keep exploring new designs for my own personal pleasure.

 Introduction
 ============
 You can use arango-client either as node.js server module or from a web client.